 Experts, or people who have shown knowledge or skills we don’t have or have realized results we want are obviously attractive for those reasons.
 We want what they’ve got 😉

-And since there is no official criteria for becoming an expert – all we need to do is create that appearance.
+And since there are no official criteria for becoming an expert – all we need to do is create that appearance.

 Here are a bunch of things that build a credible, professional, expert image on your website:

-- Post well-written, educational blogs that showcase your ability.
+- Add well-written, educational blogs that showcase your ability.

 - Outline your own beliefs and methodologies for achieving success.